Sparse Linear Ensemble Systems and Structural Controllability: Problem Formulation and Main Results

 \subsection{A Necessary and Sufficient Condition}

-In the subsection, we provide a necessary and sufficient condition for a digraph $G\in \mathcal{G}$ to be structurally controllable.
-The condition comprises two parts: One is about accessibility of $G$ to the control nodes and the other is about existence of Hamiltonian decomposition admitted by the state-nodes of $G$.
+In this subsection, we provide a necessary and sufficient condition for a digraph $G\in \mathcal{G}$ to be structurally controllable.
+The condition comprises two parts: One is about accessibility of $G$ to the control-nodes and the other one is about existence of Hamiltonian decomposition admitted by the state-nodes of~$G$.
 We give precise definitions below.
-The first one is about accessibility of $G$: